How to get involved?

 3. Community engagement

-Who will attend: Landowners and land managers, School students, Indigneous groups, community members, regenerative farming practitioners and consultants, educators.
+Who will attend: Landowners and land managers, School students, Indigenous groups, community members, regenerative farming practitioners and consultants, educators.

 Deliver: these activities will be managed by the Project Support Officer, supported by the landowners where the demonstration site is and local volunteers who will be recruited and trained to provide support